ronelzb/ronelzb.github.io/README.md

 1. You will need [Ruby](https://www.ruby-lang.org/en/) and [Bundler](https://bundler.io/) to use [Jekyll](https://jekyllrb.com/).
 Following [Using Jekyll with Bundler](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/) to fullfill the enviromental requirement.

-2. Installed dependencies in the `Gemfile`:
+2. Install dependencies in the `Gemfile`:

     ```sh
     bundle install